kuoe0/ScheDemo/README.md

 PresentReg
 ==========

-Presentreg is a web-based application for presentation scheduling.
+PresentReg is a web-based application for presentation scheduling.

 Requirement
 -----------